JosephAbang/alx-higher_level_programming/README.md

 # Python - Hello, World (done by Joseph Abang)

 This project started by testing my ability to use a shell script to run a python script.
 It then tested how efficient I am in manipulating string objects.
 I was able to do all the mandatory tasks and give an excellent attempt at the advanced tasks.
 The bytecode and compiling tasks were the most challenging as it required a high level of deep research.
 I ran so maby codes without getting the required output until i used a resource which pointed me to the solution.
-At the end of this readme, i have attached resources that came in handy in workng on this project.

 ## Function Prototypes: